 Play Golf

 Get back into the swing of things with spring golf in Rochester, NY.
 Find a range of award-winning courses at a great value.
-Book a golf getaway through the Rochester Golf Trail and create a golf trip package that is hassle-free with top courses, advance tee times, and nearby accommodations.
-Review our Guide to Golf in Rochester to start planning your trip and see course suggestions to get out on the greens.
+Book a golf getaway through the Rochester Golf Trail and create a golf trip package that is hassle-free with top courses, advanced tee times, and nearby accommodations.
+If you find yourself in need of some Rochester golf inspiration, we've got you covered.
+Check out our course suggestions to get out on the greens!
 Looking to get some practice in on a rainy day?
-Check out the golf simulators at DICK's House of Sport Rochester
+Check out the golf simulators at DICK's House of Sport Rochester or X-Golf in Pittsford.

 Get on the Water

 There is no limit to ways you can get on the water in Rochester this spring.
-Enjoy cruising the Erie Canal on the Sam Patch Tour Boat or Colonial Belle, kayaking in Irondequoit Bay or the Erie Canal, or sailing on the open waters of Lake Ontario.
+Enjoy cruising the Erie Canal on the Sam Patch Tour Boat or Colonial Belle, exploring the Genesee River with The Riverie Boat Tours or The Genesee Waterways Center, kayaking in Irondequoit Bay or the Erie Canal, or sailing on the open waters of Lake Ontario.
 And with the Finger Lakes being so close by, the possibilities for getting on the water this spring are limitless.

 Visit a Brewery

-Rochester has been named one of the best cities for beer in the country.
 Sip your way throughout the Greater Rochester area this spring and visit a brewery (or two, or three...).
-Local favorites with patios perfect for soaking in the sunshine of spring include Rohrbach Brewing, Sager Beer WorksYoung Lion Brewing, Fairport Brewing and Three Heads Brewing.
-The patio from the Genesee Brew House provides sweeping views of High Falls, a 96-foot waterfall in downtown Rochester.
+Local favorites with patios perfect for soaking in the sunshine of spring include Rohrbach Brewing, Sager Beer Works, and Three Heads Brewing.
+Pro tip: the patio from the Genesee Brew House provides sweeping views of High Falls, a 96-foot waterfall in downtown Rochester.

 Go Wine Tasting

 Rochester is the gateway to the Finger Lakes wine region!
 Enjoy the picturesque views of the Finger Lakes from tasting rooms on Seneca, Keuka or Cayuga Lake.
-Check out wineries closer to Rochester at Living Roots Wine & Co., the first urban winery located in Rochester’s Neighborhood of the Arts, and Casa Larga Vineyards, located in Fairport, NY and specializing in Italian varietals and Ice Wine.
+Check out wineries closer to Rochester at Living Roots Wine & Co., the first urban winery located in Rochester’s Neighborhood of the Arts, Flight Wine Bar in Corn Hill, Legacy Wine Bar on State Street, and Casa Larga Vineyards, located in Fairport, NY and specializing in Italian varietals and Ice Wine.
 Deer Run Winery is located on Conesus lake and is just 30 minutes from Rochester.
 For those interested in a winery with brewery vibes, head to 20 Deep Winery, located in Mendon and just 20 minutes from most parts of Rochester.
 Looking to be chauffeured around and visit multiple stops at once?
 Explore tour options with Sip Back & Relax Tours and RocTours.

 See the Flower City in Bloom

 We don’t call Rochester the Flower City for nothing!
 Rochester has an international reputation for horticultural excellence.
 From the world-famous collection of lilacs in Highland Park, to historic gardens and floral displays in local parks, it is easy to stop and smell the flowers in Rochester this spring.
-Must visit historic gardens this season include the gardens at the George Eastman Museum, the Lamberton Conservatory, the Ellwanger Garden and the Sunken Gardens at the Warner Castle.
+Must visit historic gardens this season include the gardens at the George Eastman Museum, the Lamberton Conservatory, the Ellwanger Garden, the historic gardens at at Genesee Country Village and Museum, and the Sunken Gardens at the Warner Castle.

 Outdoor Dining

 Spring in Rochester equals the start of patio season!
 Explore outdoor dining options throughout the City of Rochester and neighboring towns.
-Enjoy memorable views and delicious food with outdoor dining at spots like the Genesee Brew HouseBrown Hound Downtown, Max of Eastman Place, Tapas 177 and Trata.
+Enjoy memorable views and delicious food with outdoor dining at spots like the Genesee Brew House, Roux, Max of Eastman Place, Tapas 177 and Trata.
 On a warm spring day, head to Marge's Lakeside Inn for a tropical waterfront experience while staying in Rochester.
 See our full list of outdoor dining recommendations here.

 Visit a Museum

 Rochester is filled with museums for every age and interest.
-Museums like The Strong Museum of Play, RMSC Museum & Science Center, the George Eastman Museum and the Memorial Art Gallery are some popular options.
+Museums like The Strong Museum of Play, RMSC Museum & Science Center, the George Eastman Museum and the Memorial Art Gallery are (rightfully) some popular options.
 Looking for a unique or quirky museum to check out?
-Consider ARTISANWorks, a 40,000 square foot art studio and gallery in Rochester, browse the extensive collection at the Antique Wireless Museum in Bloomfield, NY, or see the international small art phenomenon that is the 6x6 exhibition at the Rochester Contemporary Art Center.
-The Genesee Country Village & Museum in Mumford, NY is the largest living history museum in New York State, and opens for the season in May.
+Consider ARTISANworks, a 40,000 square foot art studio and gallery in Rochester, Travel a short distance to experience Corning Museum of Glass, stop by the Susan B. Anthony Museum & House and learn all about the legendary suffragist who called Rochester home for much of her life.
+The Genesee Country Village & Museum in Mumford, NY is the largest living history museum in New York State, and is a can't-miss if you're visiting Rochester.
+The museum is also slotted to be featured on an upcoming episode of Antique Roadshow!
+Find more information here.

 Go on a Bike Ride